contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _What permission is needed to present musical and theatrical productions?_ Productions that are owned by the Church or IRI may be performed in Church settings without permission from Church headquarters.
 If a copyrighted production is not owned by the Church, members must obtain the copyright owner’s permission to perform all or part of it in a Church setting.
 Usually the copyright owner requires fees or royalties even if no charge is made for the performances.
 All presentations should have the approval of local priesthood leaders.

-### 38.8.12 Curriculum Materials
+### 38.8.13 Curriculum Materials

-The Church makes available scriptures, magazines, manuals, books, and other materials to help members learn and live the gospel of Jesus Christ.

-Leaders encourage members to obtain copies of the scriptures and [Come, Follow Me—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) to support gospel study at home.
+The Church provides materials to help members learn and live the gospel of Jesus Christ.
+These include the scriptures, general conference messages, magazines, manuals, books, and other resources.
+Leaders encourage members to use the scriptures and other resources as needed to study the gospel at home.

-Leaders ensure that teachers use Church-approved materials for quorum and class instruction.
-The publication [Instructions for Curriculum](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng) provides information about how to organize Sunday classes and which materials to use for lessons.

-### 38.8.13 Dating or Get-Acquainted Businesses for Single Members

-Dating and get-acquainted businesses often promote their services to single members of the Church.
-Church meetinghouses, classes, or programs may not be used to promote any private business venture, including dating and get-acquainted businesses or services.
-Lists of Church groups or other information about members should not be given to such businesses.
+Gospel learning and teaching should focus on the Savior and His doctrine.
+To help maintain this focus in Church classes, leaders ensure that teachers use approved materials.
+For information about approved materials, see [Instructions for Curriculum](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng).

 ### 38.8.14 Directories